isomerpages/govtech-stp/_work-pass-holder-lane/frequently-asked-questions.md

 #### 9. My pass holder is unvaccinated but has recovered from a previous COVID-19 infection.
 Does he/she still need to be fully vaccinated before arriving in Singapore?

-Yes, all pass holders with travel history to <a href="https://go.gov.sg/responsibilities-submitters-pass-holders">Category III or IV countries/regions</a> in the last 21 days (for arrivals before 7 Oct 2021, or 14 days for arrivals after 7 Oct 2021) before arriving in Singapore must be [fully vaccinated](/wphl/vaccination-requirements) before arrival.
+Yes, all pass holders with travel history to <a href="https://go.gov.sg/responsibilities-submitters-pass-holders">Category III or IV countries/regions</a> in the last 14 days before arriving in Singapore must be [fully vaccinated](/wphl/vaccination-requirements) before arrival.

 #### 10. My pass holder is fully vaccinated against COVID-19 and tested negative for COVID-19 in the pre-departure PCR test.
 Can he/she be exempted from Stay-Home Notice (SHN)?